 The Originator of Splitting The Defense, Mark Price, Schools A Rookie Allen Iverson

-Isiah Thomas recently said on ‘Open Court’ that for a couple of years, Mark Price had a run when he was one of the top point guards in the league, right below himself and Magic Johnson.
+On a recent episode of ‘Open Court,’ 80’s point GOD Isiah Thomas said Mark Price had a run of a few years when he was one of the top point guards in the league — right below himself and Magic Johnson.
 Even with that type of love from veteran greats, Mark Price remains one of the most underrated guards in NBA history.

-In Price’s two games against Iverson that season, he had 19 points and 4 assists in 21 minutes and 18 points and 4 assists in 36 minutes; Iverson had 12 & 8 and 26 & 8 and lost to GS both times mainly due to Latrell Sprewell going off for 38 and 39.
+In Price’s two games against Iverson that season, he had 19 points and 4 assists in 21 minutes and 18 points and 4 assists in 36 minutes; Iverson had 12 & 8 and 26 & 8 and lost to the Warriors both times, mainly due to Latrell Sprewell going off for 38 and 39.